 Well, you couldn’t be farther from the truth.
 Protein is always needed!

 Even though our hair is dead from the moment it comes out of the hair follicle it is not immune to external damage and weathering.
 That’s why it is important to maintain the relative health is has.

 With that said, the health of your hair is determined while it is still attached to your living body, inside the hair follicle.
 If you have a poor diet that will reflect on your hair, which will be more vulnerable to damage.

 The best way you can maintain the health of your dead hair is by moisturising it and by strengthening it with protein.
 If you only focus on moisture, your hair can easily become over-moisturised becoming too mushy and soft and stretchy before it breaks off.

 Adding protein to your hair regimen will balance this since proteins will give structure to the hair.
 However, if you also overdo the use of proteins, your hair can become dry, rough, brittle and break very easily.
 Thus why you need both – moisture and protein!

+Not everyone needs protein in the same way, in Shed & Rescue, I like to look at hair health, hair care practices and environment to determine this.
 The best proteins to look out for are hydrolyzed proteins as they penetrate the hair shaft, others are too big and most of them will remain on the cuticle layer (where they can also help mend holes and cracks) and not in the cortex.